Hospitality

 Beverly Hills, California

-The hospitality sector suffered considerably from the effects of the pandemic.
-Hotel revenue per available room (“RevPAR”) declined more than 50% in 2020 and a full recovery to pre-pandemic levels is not projected until 2024.
-A significant decline in business travel and group meeting business, as well as in international and destination travel, caused major decreases in occupancy.
+The hospitality sector suffered considerably from the effects of the pandemic but proved to be remarkably resilient.
+Hotel revenue per available room (“RevPAR”) declined dramatically and a significant decline in business travel and group meeting business, as well as in international and destination travel, caused major decreases in occupancy.
 This particularly effected luxury and upscale hotels as well as properties located in major markets.
-This has proven especially true in larger urban centers where many luxury properties remain closed.
-Within the overall hotel sector, midscale and economy hotel chains, including extended stay and select service properties, outperformed other categories during the pandemic and this relative resilience is projected to continue in the near term.
+This was especially true in larger urban centers.
+In several North American cities, some luxury properties still remain closed.
+However, many luxury properties are again demonstrating strong fundamentals.

 Hotel Bel-Air